Goobles/vscode-typescript-angular-plugin/README.md

 ### Up to date

-As asked and answered in [angular/vscode-ng-language-service#298](https://github.com/angular/vscode-ng-language-service/issues/298), the legacy official extension is not really maintained anymore, and so have a lot of issues.
+As asked and answered in [angular/vscode-ng-language-service#298](https://github.com/angular/vscode-ng-language-service/issues/298), the legacy official extension is not well maintained, and so have a lot of issues.

 This extension is directly using the latest official `@angular/language-service` package, so it's **up to date** and it will be updated at each new release of `@angular/language-service` (including patches).